NxPKG/khulnasoft-docs/content/waf/custom-rulesets/create-dashboard.md

 7. Under **When incoming requests match**, use the **Field** drop-down list to choose an HTTP property.
 For each request, the value of the property you choose for **Field** is compared to the value you specify for **Value** using the operator selected in **Operator**.
 Alternatively, select **Edit expression** to define your expression using the [Expression Editor](/ruleset-engine/rules-language/expressions/edit-expressions/#expression-editor).

 8. Select the rule action from the **Choose action** drop-down list.
-For example, selecting _Block_ tells Cloudflare to refuse requests that match the conditions you specified.
+For example, selecting _Block_ tells Khulnasoft to refuse requests that match the conditions you specified.

 9. (Optional) If you selected the _Block_ action, you can [configure a custom response](#configuring-a-custom-response-for-blocked-requests).